 The Cliftons went to live first in Ireland in 1919, then Scotland in 1922 and Lytham Hall became neglected.
 Clifton was a passionate traveller and died in 1928 on an expedition to Timbuktu with his wife, Violet Beauclerk.
 She was the last person to live in the house.
 Their wayward film producer son, Henry de Vere Clifton, squandered most of the family’s wealth.

 Lytham Hall finally passed out of family ownership in 1979.
 It went through several corporate ownerships until the present day.
 It’s now managed by Heritage Trust for the North West.
 A major restoration programme began in 2012.

 For many centuries, Lytham was dependent on shrimping and fishing.
 With the advent of tourism it became famous as a seaside resort and for health cures.

 Large scale development started to take place with the advent of the railways, and Lytham still has its own station.
-The railway enabled easier movement around the area than on the previously poor road network, and larger numbers of people to visit.
+The railway enabled easier movement around the area than on the poor road network, and larger numbers of people came to visit.

 More Old Photos of Lytham through History

 Are you on Pinterest?
 Visit Fylde Coast is.
 Why don’t you join us there?
 We’ve got boards for all the local areas, including this one of photos of Old Lytham.